DataDog/documentation/content/en/profiler/connect_traces_and_profiles.md

 To enable the new [timeline feature](#span-execution-timeline-view)

-- Upgrade `dd-trace-py` to version 2.10.4 or later
+- Upgrade `dd-trace-py` to version 2.10.5 or later
 - Set environment variable `DD_PROFILING_TIMELINE_ENABLED` to `true`
-- Set environment variable `DD_PROFILING_EXPORT_LIBDD_ENABLED` to `true`, this enables new profiling exporter implemented as a native extension.

 [1]: /profiler/enabling/python
 {{< /programming-lang >}}